 On the second day after trade day (T+1), the settlement bank is required to alert CSCS by 12pm (noon) of any stock broking firm that will be unable to meet their financial obligation on settlement day.
-Stock broking firms are also required to verify to CSCS their ability to meet their financial obligations for the following day.
+Stock broking firms are also required to confirm their ability to meet their financial obligations for the following day to CSCS.